Skip to content

 Break down what needs to be built:

-Your AI creates the tasks.
+Your AI creates the tasks with detailed descriptions.
 Later when you start implementing, your AI can read those task specs to help you code.

 During implementation